Trae Young NBA Playoffs Player Props: Hawks vs. Celtics

-The Atlanta Hawks, Trae Young included, take on the Boston Celtics at 3:30 PM ET on Saturday in the 2023 NBA Playoffs.
+Trae Young and his Atlanta Hawks teammates take on the Boston Celtics in the 2023 NBA Playoffs, at 7:00 PM ET on Tuesday.

-In this article, we dig into Young's available prop bets, providing stats to help you figure out the best wagers to make.
+Now let's dig into Young's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Trae Young Prop Bets vs. the Celtics